-Who should be appointed as data protection officer?
+Who should you appoint as data protection officer?

 Data protection officers should have the necessary technical knowledge and experience in data protection.
-Furthermore, conflicts of interest must be avoided at all costs.
+Furthermore, you must avoid conflicts of interest at all costs.
 In some countries, company CEOs may not be eligible to become data protection officers.

 Is the data protection officer accountable for GDPR violations?

 No. In most GDPR violations, the company is accountable—not the data protection officer personally.
 However, there are some cases when a data protection officer may be held liable.
 For example, if the data protection officer acts intentionally or grossly negligent in holding up their responsibilities or in handling personal data.

 What should you do if a data breach occurs—despite all the required measures and efforts?